GinoGalotti/guildgazette/_posts/2019-01-23-a-day-in-the-cave.md

 #Lands - Kuma - Bonecrusher - Kenneth - Fiona
 ---

 Our journey escaping from the Spider's web was way more challenging than expected.
 But nothing that I couldn't handle, even if I also had to take care of the rest!
-We found **Blank name** (_Note: Matt's character_ ) all curled up cozily in a glowy cacoon... sadly we had to wake him up (before the phase spider killed him)!
+We found **Killawok** all curled up cozily in a glowy cacoon... sadly we had to wake him up (before the phase spider killed him)!
 It proved to be a very interesting addition to the group!

 He seemed to know how to get out of there, so we shared the journey.
 After a small bump on the road due to a rock that came into life, we found out that our path was completely blocked!
 All that trembling caused a section of the tunnel to collapse completely... so we had to take a little detour through the ruins of _Sobern Below_, even if we knew some strange cultist decided to set camp there.
 Some of our friends stayed clearing the path, so we could finally come out.